-In an article in the latest Disney Visa newsletter, Brian Sandahl, Senior Designer, Show Development and Productions, describes some of the spooky new additions fans can expect to see, in development for the last year.
+In an article in the latest Disney Visa newsletter, Brian Sandahl, Senior Designer, Show Development and Productions, describes some of the spooky new additions fans can expect to see in development last year.

-The Stretching Portrait Gallery will feature a new animation effect featuring stained glass windows shattering and a surprise appearance Jack Skellington.
-The famous changing portraits will also receive an update, featuring Zero the ghost dog flying through each one.
+The Stretching Portrait Gallery will feature a new animation effect featuring stained glass windows shattering and a surprise appearance of Jack Skellington.
+The famous changing portraits will also receive an update, featuring Zero, the ghost dog flying through each one.

 This year’s new merchandise includes a Zombie cookie kit and trading pins.